AdobeDocs/campaign-standard-learn.en/help/acs/communication-channels/covert-into-multilingual-deliveries.md

 team: TM
 ---

-# Convert an existing email or SMS delivery to multilingual
+# Convert an existing email, SMS delivery or template to multilingual

-This video demonstrates how an existing email or SMS delivery or delivery template can be easily converted to multilingual.
+This video demonstrates how an existing email, SMS delivery, or a delivery template can be easily converted to multilingual.

 >[!VIDEO](https://video.tv.adobe.com/v/23251?quality=12)

-## Additional Resources
+## Additional resources

 * [Creating a multilingual email (documentation)](https://helpx.adobe.com/campaign/standard/channels/using/creating-a-multilingual-email.html)